logicguy1/Discord-Nitro-Generator-and-Checker/README.md

 ---

-*This code was developed in colaberation with [this discord server](https://discord.gg/AtpBtMUpHK) make sure to check them out*
+*This code was developed in collaboration with [this discord server](https://discord.gg/AtpBtMUpHK) make sure to check them out*